BoraBaranBora/resource-free-quantum-hamiltonian-learning-below-the-standard-quantum-limit/README.md

 ---

-This repository demonstrates Hamiltonian learning augmented by an “initial-state spreading” protocol.
+This repository provides the code and data for our Hamiltonian learning strategy introduced in our manuscript, which leverages an “initial-state spreading” strategy.
 It includes:

 1. **Original (“manuscript”) data** (`replot_original_data/`)
    Scripts under `replot_original_data/` that contain the _original_ data folders and produce all plots exactly as in the manuscript: